What does 'co-broking' mean when you're buying an apartment or a house?

 VioletaStolmenova via iStock

-You’ve probably heard it before, but here it is defined: "Co-broking" occurs when two agents work together—one representing the buyer, and the other for the seller (or, in the case of a rental, the landlord)—to complete (i.e. co-broker) a deal.
+Co-broking is when two agents work together—one representing the buyer and the other the seller (or, in the case of a rental, the landlord)—to complete (i.e. co-broker) a deal.
 The commission is split between the two agents.

-Buyers, too, benefit from co-broking because their interests are protected by their agent whose loyalty lies only to them, whereas a listing agent "has a fiduciary responsibility to the seller,” says Victoria Shtainer, a luxury residential real estate agent at Compass.
+Buyers, too, benefit from co-broking because their interests are protected by their agent whose loyalty lies only to them, whereas a listing agent has a fiduciary responsibility to the seller.

-“For the consumer, [co-broking] really is the best thing,” says Richard Grossman, president of Halstead.
-“For instance, buyers can work with their own broker who has their interest in mind, show them virtually every property that is on the market for sale and then negotiate with their interests in mind.”
+“For the consumer, [co-broking] really is the best thing,” says Richard Grossman, president of brokerage firm Avenue 8.
+“For instance, buyers can work with their own broker who has their interest in mind, show them virtually every property that is on the market for sale, and then negotiate with their interests in mind.”

-Interestingly, co-broking of the more common variety wasn’t always a practice in the New York City real estate market.
+Interestingly, co-broking wasn’t always a practice in the NYC real estate market.

-“In 1983, when I first came in to the business there was very little co-broking between firms and very few exclusive listings,” says Grossman.
+“In 1983, when I first came into the business there was very little co-broking between firms and very few exclusive listings,” Grossman says.
 “Sellers usually listed their properties as open listings with one or a few firms.
 Buyers would then call different brokers to see who had the listing.”

 All that changed with the advent of REBNY, which got underway in the late 1980s and early 1990s.